nsclass/nsclass.github.io/_posts/2021-04-08-zookeeper-znodes-types.md

 ephemeral
 sequential
 ```
 ephemeral znode will be removed automatically if zookeeper cannot reach the client.
-Client can create a znode as regular or sequential with ephemeral true of false.
+Client can create a znode as regular or sequential with ephemeral true or false.